 What's your daily beauty routine?

 It's relatively complicated.
 Every morning, I get up and wash, condition, and style my hair (using a mousse and hairspray to set the style).
+I'm experimenting with an every other day wash and trying to Still look decent.
 I try to use hydrating products.
 I am always testing products, but I return to my favorites unless a new product has knocked my socks off (that happens fairly often).
 Before work, my regular beauty routine starts with a cleanser for my face and neck in the shower.
-Then I apply one of my favorite serums and an eye cream (I've been using Le Métier de Beauté's Eye Concentrate lately, but I'm always on the lookout for a new one).
-After they absorb, I add a moisturizer (or two) and makeup.
+Then I apply one of my favorite serums and an eye cream (I've been using Le Métier de Beauté's Eye Concentrate and the new TATCHA one lately, but I'm always on the lookout for a new one).
+After they absorb, I add a moisturizer (or two) and makeup. now, I'm wearing Chantecailke's latest moisturizer.
 There has to be sunscreen in one of them.
-My makeup always includes a concealer, eyelid primer, eye shadow, mascara (I love Maybelline Define-A-Lash), foundation (usually Giorgio Armani), blush, lipstick, and lip gloss.
+If not, I'll use Guerlain's tinted SPF 50.
+My makeup always includes a concealer, eyelid primer (Edward Bess), eye shadow, mascara (I love Maybelline Define-A-Lash), foundation (usually Giorgio Armani), blush (loving Hourglass and Guerlain), lipstick (maybe), and definitely lip gloss (usually Guerlain or LMdB).
 Sometimes a highlighter too.
-Before I'm out the door, I add fragrance.
+Before I'm out the door, I always add fragrance, something floral or citrus and definitely office-appropriate.
 During the day, I re-apply lip color/gloss/lip conditioner repeatedly, and I often use a hand cream during the day.
 Before bed, I always cleanse my face thoroughly, using an eye makeup remover if I need it after the cleanser.
+I've been experimenting with Simple Face Wipes or the CVS knock-off.
 Then I do skin care: serum, moisturizer, and now Chantecaille's new Biodynamic Lifting Neck Cream.
-Morning and evening, I use a body moisturizer.
+Morning and evening, I use a body moisturizer (AmLactin, LMdB, and I really want to try the Guerlain one).
 I also use a hand moisturizer after I give Charlie his evening treats.
-Right before I go to bed, I apply Lisa Hoffman's Spa Facial Lip Moisturizer or another moisturizer.
+Right before I go to bed, I apply a lip Moisturizer or even petroleum jelly in the winter.
 I supplement my regular products (some of which I rotate) with whatever my skin "tells me" it needs.
 For special occasions, I add products, such as eyeliner, which I don't wear every day.
 I know I should, but I prefer to get going in the morning.
-Another product I use is scented hand soap.
+Another product I use is NEST scented hand soap.
 I love it and have a nice one at every faucet.
 Then there are the home fragrances (diffusers and candles), which delight me.